A student resource for addressing concerning behaviour and misconduct. Faculty and staff, contact Sue Dorey.

 (Caution and discretion can be considered when requesting a police response, including the option to request Car 87: a crisis mental health access and assessment response that pairs a psychiatric nurse with VPD officer.)

 Starting the process

-You can reach out to discuss your complaints and explore your options for proceeding, without moving forward with a formal report, with the Student Wellness Advocate.
+You can reach out to discuss your complaints and explore your options for proceeding, without moving forward with a formal report, with the Student Resource Coordinator with Counselling and Wellness.

-The Student Wellness Advocate is there to listen within a confidential conversation until you determine that you want to take formal action.
-During your meetings with the Student Wellness Advocate, you can expect to:
+The Student Resource Coordinator here to listen within a confidential conversation until you determine that you want to take formal action.
+During your meetings with the Student Resource Coordinator, you can expect to:

 - lead the process and decide what you want to share

 - review informal channels to seek resolution, such engaging in a conversation or receiving an apology

 - receive information on university policies and procedures

 - learn how to make third party and anonymous complaints, and formal reports

 - learn about supports and resources you can access